Careers

 -Pass a written examination, background investigation, interview, and other screening and testing as required by the Sheriff’s Office.
 Applicants who pass the written examination will receive more information about the subsequent phases in the testing process.

-Applications may be picked up at the Effingham County Sheriff’s Office, 101 North Fourth Street, Suite 101, Effingham, IL, or accessed on the Effingham County website, https://effinghamcountyil.gov/career/deputy-sheriff-2/.
-Anyone who has applied prior to this notice must submit a new application and resume.
+Applications may be picked up at the Effingham County Sheriff’s Office, 101 North Fourth Street, Suite 101, Effingham, IL, or accessed below.
+Anyone who has applied prior to this notice must submit a new application and resume, if it has been more than 6 months since last application.
 Persons who pass the written test will be eligible for hire for a period of two years following the test date.

-Applications can be dropped off at the Effingham County Sheriff’s Office, or emailed to the Sheriff’s Administrative Aide, Vicky Budde, at vbudde@effinghamcountyil.gov.
+Applications can be dropped off at the Effingham County Sheriff’s Office.